wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 back to the corresponding non-`Inv` stable states, and in all cases, the front entry of the MSHR is retried.

-Note that `handleAckInv()` does not check the in progress flag, which will cause the `GETX` event to be retried after all invalidations are received, if the block is in state `SM_Inv`.
+Note that `handleAckInv()` does not check the in progress flag, which will cause the `GetX` event to be retried after all invalidations are received, if the block is in state `SM_Inv`.
-This will cause unnecessary retries of the `GETX` event, since `SM_Inv` blocks will transit to `SM` blocks in this method, before the front event, which is `GETX`, is retried.
+This will cause unnecessary retries of the `GetX` event, since `SM_Inv` blocks will transit to `SM` blocks in this method, before the front event, which is `GetX`, is retried.
-If `GETX` (which is already in the MSHR) is retried on a block in state `SM`, it will do nothing.
+If `GetX` (which is already in the MSHR) is retried on a block in state `SM`, it will do nothing.

 Method `handleGetXResp()` handles the response event from the lower level.
 For `IM` and `SM` states, the state will first transit to `M`, and the requestor is also added as the owner.